-We may also transfer your personal information abroad to countries outside the UK or the EEA.
-If we do so, we will ensure the information is handled securely to standards as least as good as those in the UK and that your information is only ever used in accordance with the terms of this policy.
+We may transfer your personal information abroad to countries outside the UK or the EEA, but if we do so we will ensure that information is handled securely to standards at least as good as those in the UK.

 3. Credit Reference Agency (CRA) data

 Your loan application may be registered on your credit report under the name Logbook Money Limited.
 We are presently working with Experian and Equifax.
 Should you require more information on these Credit Reference Agencies, please visit their websites.
 We may undertake a search with at least one of the aforementioned agencies or in some cases both when you apply for credit thereby reviewing your credit records as well as anyone financially associated with you.
 The agency will keep a record of this search and place a "footprint" on your file, whether or not your application proceeds.

 Once you take a loan product with us, we will report regularly to the CRAs on your payment history.
 If you fall behind on your payments and satisfactory proposals are not received within a month of a formal demand being issued, then a default notice may be recorded at the CRAs which may impact your ability to obtain credit in the future.

 Information we and other organisations provide to the CRAs may be used by us and them to;